 Comparing Personality and IVA Scores

 Out of 120 possible combinations of correlations between personality and IVA attention variables, only five were significant.
 This indicates that the number of significant relationships occurring among these variables is less than what would be expected by chance alone.
 Higher scores of Conscientiousness resulted in higher scores of Auditory Prudence, r(77) = .24, p = .037, and Visual Prudence, r(77) = .26, p = .023.
-Higher scores of Emotional Stability resulted in lower scores of Visual Readiness, r(77)= -.23, p = .046.
-Lastly, higher scores of Intellect/Imagination resulted in higher scores of Full Response Control, r(77) = .23, p = .041, and Visual Persistence, r(77) = .24, p = .032.
+Higher scores of Emotional Stability were asscociated with lower scores of Visual Readiness, r(77)= -.23, p = .046.
+Lastly, higher scores of Intellect/Imagination were associated with higher scores of Full Response Control, r(77) = .23, p = .041, and Visual Persistence, r(77) = .24, p = .032.
 Table 6 provides the correlations among these task variables.

 Comparing CAARS and Spectral Density Slopes